The Complete Guide To Setting Up Your Montessori Home

 1/ Make each room accessible to your child

-It’s easy to forget what it was like as a tiny person and what the world looks and felt like.
+It’s easy to forget what it was like as a tiny person and what the world looked and felt like.
 It’s therefore easy to not take this into consideration when we design, plan, and layout our homes.
 Our goal is to make our homes cozy and welcoming to ourselves and guests but tend to overlook our most cherished family members.
 We want them to feel welcome and at home too.
 But it’s hard to feel like that if everything is off limits or out of reach to you.

 The ultimate aim is for your child to be able to live in the house and not feel like a guest.
 They should feel included and experience a sense of autonomy and independence with regards to basic human wants and needs.
 They should not be forced to rely on an adult to meet their every need.